newchuyalong/libgdx-learning/Simple-text-input.md

 }
 ```

-The `input()` method will be called when the user entered a text string.
+The `input()` method will be called when the user enters a text string.
 The `canceled()` method will be called if the user closed the dialog on the desktop or pressed the back button on Android.

 To bring up the dialog, simple invoke the following method with your listener: